Professor Lauersen obtained his Bachelor of Science, Bachelor of Education, and Master of Science degrees from Queen’s University in Kingston, Canada.

 I was hooked on molecular biology after walking into the poplar tree engineering lab of Professor Sharon Regan, where I saw miniature poplar trees growing in agar in sterile culture.
 My passion was cultivated by working on antifreeze proteins and grass genetic engineering in Professor Emeritus Virginia Walker’s lab.
 With my eye on applied biotechnology, I won a scholarship to pursue my doctorate in algal biotechnology in Germany.
 This led to my current passion for sustainable biotechnology.
 In Germany, I was part of the Cluster of Industrial Biotechnology, and I interacted with over 100 other Ph.D. students working in various biotechnology themes.
 This accelerated my development in this field.
 During my postdoctoral phase in Bielefeld, I was part of the EU-Horizon 2020 funded project PHOTOFUEL, where academic and industrial teams from all over Europe worked on engineering the secretion of drop-in fuels from photosynthetic microbes.

 KAUST is the most amazing place in the world, with incredible cultural diversity and a unique location.
-The excellent resources and the concept of a “temple of learning” make this place very special for young scientists.
+The excellent resources and the concept of a “House of Wisdom” make this place very special for young scientists.
 Our research theme fits perfectly within the environment of the Kingdom of Saudi Arabia, and we have access to support that lets us think about long-term problem-solving in our field.